django-getpaid/django-getpaid/docs/installation.rst

 .. code-block:: python

-    GETPAID = {
+    GETPAID_BACKEND_SETTINGS = {
-        "BACKENDS":{
         "getpaid_payu": {   # dotted import path of the plugin
             # refer to backend docs and take these from your merchant panel:
             "pos_id": 12345,
             "second_key": "91ae651578c5b5aa93f2d38a9be8ce11",
             "client_id": 12345,
             "client_secret": "12f071174cb7eb79d4aac5bc2f07563f",
         },

         # this plugin is meant only for testing purposes
         "getpaid.backends.dummy": {
             "confirmation_method": "push",
         },
-        }
     }